Tinche/incant/docs/tutorial.md

 They want this to work for _any_ _attrs_ class.
 You know you can reach for the _cattrs_ library to load an _attrs_ class from JSON, but the dependency hook is a little more complex.
-Because the dependency hook needs to work for _any_ _attrs_ class, you need to use {meth}`incant.Incanter.register_hook_factory`, the most powerful but lowest level hook registration method.
+Because the dependency hook needs to work for _any_ _attrs_ class, you need to use {meth}`Incanter.register_hook_factory`, the most powerful but lowest level hook registration method.

 `register_hook_factory()` is for, like the name says, factories of dependency hooks.
 It will produce a different dependency hook for each _attrs_ class we encounter, which is what we need.